kryptokrona/kryptokrona-docs/README.md

 # turtlecoin-wiki
 :turtle: :turtle: :turtle: Documentation for all things TurtleCoin:turtle: :turtle: :turtle:

+## Former Guides
+While we're getting the docs cleaned up and reorganized, here's the existing guide's you've been familiar with:

 ## About
 This reposity is the **official** home of all TurtleCoin documentation and should be regarded *single source of truth* for all 'official' or officially supported TurtleCoin projects.
 Because of the distributed, open, community-driven nature of our development teams, we believe the easiest approach to managing our documentation is to organize all of it in this central repository.
 This helps to avoid duplication and inconsistency and relieves contributors from having to track down and edit multiple documents in multiple places.